Battle of Brunete: Prelude

-After the capture of Bilbao on June 19, the Republicans devised the attack on Brunete to divert Nationalist forces from the north and allow the fleeing Republicans time to reorganize.
-In addition, Brunete was also chosen because it was situated on the Extremadura road and its capture would make it harder for the Nationalists to resupply their forces besieging Madrid, perhaps even forcing them to withdraw.
+After the capture of Bilbao by the Nationalists on June 19, the Republicans devised the attack on Brunete to divert Nationalist forces from the north and allow the fleeing Republicans time to reorganize.
+In addition, Brunete was also chosen because it was situated on the Extremadura road and its capture would make it harder for the Nationalists to resupply their forces besieging Madrid, defeat here perhaps even forcing the Nationalsts to withdraw.
 Once Brunete had been taken, and after some reorganization, the plan was that the offensive would then in a second phase continue in the direction of Talavera de la Reina, a move that would eventually cut off the Nationalist forces outside Madrid.
 At the same times as the offensive on Brunete started an enveloping attack would be launched from the Carabanchel area just south of Madrid.

 From a political standpoint, the offensive was chosen for Brunete to satisfy communist demands and to prove to the Russians that the Spanish possessed military initiative.
 In fact, Russian advisors had been pressing for an attack on Brunete since the spring of 1937.
 Furthermore, assistance from the Soviet Union had decreased due to the successful blockade of Republican ports by the Nationalists.
 Prime Minister Juan Negrín needed to convince the French Premier Camille Chautemps that the Spanish Republic was still capable of military action after the disastrous losses of Málaga and Bilbao.
 It was expected by the Republicans that a show of force at Brunete would persuade France to open its border for arms shipments.

+The Brunete offensive followed two previous Republican offensives, one at Huesca in Aragon, a second in the area of Segovia, northwest of Madrid, both of which had failed.
+Despite these setbacks, the Brunete offensive was the subject of significant planning by Soviet officials supporting the Republican military; in addition, it received significant combat resources, the Republicans deploying some 50,000 troops, including five of the International Brigades.
+Whether logistic planning for the attack matched planned combat operations remains a matter of historical contention.